andylushman/talkin-class/README.md

 > **node index.js**

 To interact with the app, open multiple browsers and navigate to localhost: 3000 in each one.
+Each browser will be represented as a different user.
 From here you can type and send messages.
 If you check corresponding app channels in the other browsers, you will see the messages.
 Each channel is hardcoded with a few messages to start.

 ## Reflection